-IPS programs use the 25-item IPS fidelity scale to assess their program implementation.
+IPS programs use the 25-item IPS fidelity scale or the IPS-Y fidelity scale for young adults to assess their program implementation.
 Fidelity refers to extent to which a program follows IPS standards, and a fidelity scale is a tool for measuring this.